 Fellowships and Funding

 The Department has resources that are used to support graduate students.
-To be considered for university fellowships and departmental assistantships, all application materials must be received by December 13.
+To be considered for admission and for university fellowships and departmental assistantships, program applications must be received by the deadline of November 29 for international applicants and December 1 for domestic applicants and all application materials must be received by December 13.
 All financial aid is distributed for autumn semester admission.

 Funding packages generally include a waiver of tuition and a stipend for living expenses, which increases at each stage in the program.
 For students making normal progress, departmental funding typically continues for five years.
 Support may be extended beyond five years through awards and fellowships granted outside the university.
 It is expected that most students will finish Ph.D. requirements within about five years, though students doing fieldwork may require additional study and may petition the department to gain eligibility for more than five years of funding.